Day 01: Arrive Kathmandu

 Day 21: Lukla flight to Kathmandu (1350m)

 In the morning, we take the tiny aircraft to flight from Lukla to Kathmandu which is very interesting scenery flight journey on the earth.
-After arrival in Kathmandu airport we drive you to hotel
+After arrival in Kathmandu airport we drive you to hotel.
+Overnight at Hotel

-Lukla get occasional flight delays during the main season.
-This may cause missing your international flights as well so we recommend you to prepare accordingly.
+Lukla gets occasional flight delays during the main season.
+This may cause missing your international flights as well, so we recommend you to prepare accordingly.
 Lukla suffers from quick weather changes and that may affect inbound and outbound flights.
 We reserved this day for possible flight delays.
-In case we have timely flight on DAY 14, we can use this day as rest.
-We can shop around local markets and walk around the city.
+If we have a timely flight on DAY 21, we can use this day for rest in Kathmandu.
+You can shop around local markets and walk around the city.
+Overnight at Hotel

 After breakfast, End of our services with departure transfer to the Kathmandu airport to board flight for your onward destination